 When sending money to CurrencyFair for onward transfer to your recipient, you can pay for your transfer using online bank transfer.
-When sending money in CHF, DKK, EUR, GBP, NOK, PLN, or SEK you can use the Express Deposit option where Visa and Mastercard branded debit cards are accepted.

 Your debit card must be registered on the 3D secure programme to avoid payment delays and cancellations.
 Every time you make a payment to CurrencyFair, ensure you quote your CurrencyFair ID which is in the format CF1234567 so that your funds can be applied to your account.

 CurrencyFair can be used for lots of business and personal money transfer needs including:

 When transferring funds, CurrencyFair requires that you fill in the purpose of the transfer from a prepopulated list.
 In case you don’t see your use case on the list, you can simply select ‘Other’ and specify the reason in the slot provided below.

 CurrencyFair was founded in April 2009 by Brett Meyers, Jonathan Potter, Sean Barrett and David Christian.
 The company has offices in Ireland, Australia, Singapore, the UK and Hong Kong.
 By March 2020, CurrencyFair had cumulatively traded over €11.6 billion.